noahehall/theBookOfNoah/0current/security/websecurity.md

 ### cross-site request forgery

-- page 75
+- ## CSRF: pronounced sea-surf; an attacker tricks a user into clicking a maliscious link that triggers a request to your application

 - exposure

-  - using GET requests for anything other than retrieving resources
+  - using GET requests with side effects; if it the GET doesnt anything accept READ, your vulnerable
+  - GET requests are the only HTTP method that contain the entirety of the requests contents in the url

 - fallout
   - ...